tfiedor/tfiedor.github.io/_students/2016-03-bp-lysonek.md

 collection: students
 type: "Bachelor's Thesis"
 permalink: /students/2016-03-bp-lysonek
-date: 2017-06-17
 ---

-This thesis was supervised together with RedHat company; I served mainly as a formal superviser;
+Disclaimer: This thesis was supervised together with RedHat company; I served mainly as a formal superviser;
 technical consultant were Stanislav Židek and Hubert Kario.
+The goal of the thesis was to extend the capabilities of testing attacks based on fuzztesting solved within the RedHat company.

 ## Abstract